grapeot/blog/content/hertz-24-7.md

 Category: Alive
 Tags: English, Travel, Review
 Slug: hertz-24-7-experience
+Summary: A California road trip with Hertz 24/7: good prices and new cars, but the management system is buggy—reservations cancel randomly, charges appear incorrectly, and you must remember to manually end your trip.

 Hertz 24/7 is basically Hertz's zipcar.
 Register to get $75 credit, can be combined with Columbia's Gold Plus Rewards.
 Also swipe the key nob (an RFID chip) and good to go.
 I rent a car in my California trip around July 4th, and share some experience with you here.